fkmendes/PhyloJunction/NOTES.md

 python3 -m pip install --index-url https://test.pypi.org/simple/ phylojunction
 ```

+### Next release

+When a new release must be made, in this order:
+1. Delete the files inside `dist/`,
+2. Change the version of the package in `setup.cfg`,
+3. Dun the build commands above again,
+4. Push to TestPyPI.

 ## Releasing PJ to PyPI

 To release to PyPI, we just change the twine command in the previous section to